VarunPadha/insurance_predict/README.md

 Random forest
-used mean squared error for caculating the error calculated cross validation for checking scores for each model and stored it in another file
+used mean squared error for caculating the error calculated cross validation for checking scores for each model and stored it in another file Used OneHotEncoding for converting data into number used joblib to dump the model